-- Monthly financial reports should be reviewed by someone other than the preparer. - Bank reconciliations should be performed monthly and reviewed by someone other than the preparer.
+- Management review and approve accounting functions. - Monthly financial reports should be prepared, reviewed by someone other than the preparer, and presented to the Board. - Bank reconciliations should be performed and reviewed by someone other than the preparer. - Deposits should be verified by someone other than the preparer before and after it is taken to the bank.

-Additionally, OSAI recommends that the District design policies and procedures to compare bank balances to the fair market value of pledged collateral on a periodic basis to ensure that funds are adequately secured.
+Additionally, OSAI recommends that the District design procedures to compare bank balances to the fair market value of pledged collateral on a periodic basis to ensure that funds are adequately secured.
 Documentation for this procedure should be maintained.